-It supports web based GUI for configuration and management.
-It is user-friendly and comes with on-line help.
+Supports web based GUI for configuration and management.
+It is user-friendly and comes with online help.
 It also supports remote management capability for remote users to configure and manage this product.

 Firmware Upgradeable

 Device can be upgraded to the latest firmware through the WEB based GUI.